flipacholas/Architecture-of-consoles/articles/playstation-portable.Rmd.md

 Last but not least, online services provided the opportunity to **download game patches** (in the form of 'updates') directly to the console.

 However, not many games used this feature.
-This is hard to conceive nowadays, as large game updates tend to be published before the game hits the store...
+This is hard to imagine nowadays, as large game updates tend to be published before the game hits the store...

 ## Anti-Piracy and Homebrew {.tabs-close}

 Just because this is a portable console doesn't mean it should have weaker security than the PS2.
-It's quite the opposite in all senses – the security system implemented on the PSP is very diverse, with some parts still remaining a mystery to this day.
+It's quite the opposite in all senses - the security system implemented on the PSP is very diverse, with some parts still remaining a mystery to this day.

-Now, we all know by now that its implementation contained pitfalls that eventually lead to Homebrew and piracy, but considering it was released in 2004 and it's a portable console, you may find that some algorithms bundled are state-of-the-art compared to the competition.
+Now, we all know by now that its implementation contained pitfalls that eventually led to Homebrew and piracy, but considering that this was a console from 2004, certain design decisions may be considered ahead of time, if you compare them with the competition.

 ### Physical security